 In-kind gifts, also referred to as in-kind donations, is a type of charitable giving in which instead of giving money to buy needed goods and services, the goods and services themselves are given.
 In-kind contributions can include tangible goods like equipment, books, cars, clothing, furniture and supplies.
 Goods may also be intangible, such as advertising space, marketing expertise, patents, royalties and copyrights.

-In-kind contributions are a great way to help community needs in CivicRush!
+In-kind contributions are a great way to help in CivicRush!

 On an otherwise quiet day, August 30, 2009, a young woman I

 will never meet gave my family the most amazing gift.
 More specifically, my Dad.
 His kidneys had failed in the years leading

 up to this.
 He had been on dialysis, but

 after experiencing just about every complication possible, the rest of us stood